ritza-co/leanpub-guide/01-getting-started.md

 ![**Image: 7** *Online editor: First open* ](https://i.ritzastatic.com/leanpub-guide/01-leanpub-getting-started/01-07-online-editor-first.png)

 You have now set up your Leanpub account and created your first ebook.
-For now you can start adding content to your book using what you have learned and by making use of the Leanpub [manual](https:/Leanpub.com/manual/read).
-In the next part of this guide I will show you how to write in the In-Browser Editor using Markown, and how to generate your first preview.
+In the next part of this guide we will learn about Markdown and write your first chapter using the In-Browser Editor.